 Here's How to Do It

-A clothespin is all you’ll need to ensure you never accidentally hammer your fingers again.
+A clothespin is all you’ll need.
 With your hammer nearby, use the clothespin to clamp the nail so that the tip of the nail is poking out from one side of the clothespin.
 Place the clothespin against the wall, then start hammering.
 The nail should start going into the wall seamlessly.
 Hammer until you reach your desired length of nail sticking out of the wall, then unclamp the clothespin.

 If your nail isn’t going anywhere as you hammer, it’s possible that you’re clamping the clothespin around the nail too tightly.
 The goal here is to use the clothespin to hold the nail in place while it goes into the wall so that your fingers don’t have to do the work.